39 Flu Statistics & Facts to Be More Prepared in 2021

 Other Interesting Facts About the Flu

 Influenza is the Italian word for ‘’influence,” and it refers to the cause of the illness.
-Back in 1703, people believed that the planets, the moon, and the stars influenced the flu.
-The original phrase was influenza del freddo which means “influence of the cold,” but it was modified as the medical thought changed.
+Believe it or not, fun facts about the flu reveal that back in the past, people believed that the stars influenced the flu.
+Moreover, the original phrase was influenza del freddo, which means “influence of the cold,” but it was modified as the medical thought changed.

-32. Over the last century, the world has seen 4 major flu pandemics.
+38. Over the last century, the world has seen four major flu pandemics.

-We’ve already mentioned the Spanish flu pandemic from 1918, but there were also the Asian flu, the Hong Kong flu, and the most recent swine flu pandemics, according to the flu activity map.
-The swine flu caused the least damage, with over 12,000 worldwide deaths.
-The most dangerous remains the Spanish flu, with over 20 million deaths around the world.
+We’ve already mentioned the Spanish flu pandemic from 1918, but there were three more.
+The Asian flu lasted from 1957–1958, the Hong Kong flu lasted during 1968, and the most recent swine flu pandemic (H1N1) took place in 2009.
+Notably, stats on flu deaths per year worldwide have confirmed that the Spanish flu remains the most dangerous, with over 20 million deaths around the world.

 The Bottom Line